pamseq

 -max=n,n,...

-This is analogous to -min, giving the ending value for the sequence.
+This is analogous to -min, giving the stopping value for the sequence.
+The sequence will have no value higher than this.

 Each value must be at least as great as the corresponding -min value.